jlambdev/jlambdev.github.io/README.md

 Recipes marked with ⓥ are vegetarian.
 In some cases they are vegan / plant-based substitutes can be used.

-Recipes marked with ✯ have been enjoyed and approved by friends.
+Recipes marked with ✯ have been enjoyed and approved by friends

 Recipes without a link are still being tested / not ready yet :)